litong01/hfrd/docker/certgen/README.md

 2. When download your MSP json file, make sure that you are using the same name (normally you do not have to change it) as the msp id.
-3. The names of peer, orderer should only use numeric numbers and lower characters.
-Character dash - and underscore _ must be avoided.
+3. The names of peer, orderer should only use numeric numbers and lower case characters.
+Character dash - and underscore _ can not be used.

 # EXTREMELY IMPORTANT:
 Here are the steps that you have to do in IBP Console manually: